-To become an ICT professional in Australia, you are required to have an in-depth knowledge of programming languages, apart from having a bachelor's degree in STEM (Science, Technology, Engineering and Mathematics) courses.
+To become an ICT professional in Australia, you must have an in-depth knowledge of programming languages.
+You also need a bachelor's degree in STEM (Science, Technology, Engineering and Mathematics) courses.

 The scope for Engineers in Australia is broad and bright.
-As an engineer, you can take up plenty of specialised roles and exhibit your knowledge in diverse disciplines.
+You can take up plenty of specialised roles as an engineer and exhibit your knowledge in diverse disciplines.

-Furthermore, top Australian universities offer several engineering courses you can pursue, in addition to industry-focused practical learning that will help you to build a career in the engineering field of your choice.
+Top Australian universities offer engineering courses in addition to industry-focused practical learning that will help you to build a career in the engineering field of your choice.

-As qualified engineers are in high demand in Australia, you need to complete your undergraduate degree from an accredited university followed by a Masters of Engineering.
+As qualified engineers are in high demand in Australia, you must complete your undergraduate degree from an accredited university, followed by a Master of Engineering.

-Whether your career interest comes under the list of highest paying jobs in Australia or not, it is crucial to keep in mind that money is not always the most critical factor to consider when conducting a job search.
+It is essential to remember that money is not always the most critical factor to consider when conducting a job search.